 Rashid Gabdulhakov | Erasmus University Rotterdam, Erasmus School of History Culture and Communication (ESHCC) Department of Media and Communication Supervisors: Dr Daniel Trottier and Prof. Susanne Janssen | 1 March 2017 – 28 February 2021 | gabdulhakov[at]eshcc.eur.nl

-Digital Vigilantism in Russia: Mediated Visibility in the Context of Social Change and Social Harm
+Digital Vigilantism in Russia: Mediated Citizen-Led Justice in the Context of Social Change and Social Harm

-RQ: How are DV practices in Russia manifested through state-citizen and citizen-to-citizen relations?
+RQ: How are practices of digital vigilantism in Russia manifested through state-citizen and citizen-to-citizen relations?

-- SQ1: How is DV in Russia informed by historically-situated practices of outsourced, crowdsourced, and volunteered citizen-led justice, as well as denouncing, shaming, and moralizing of citizens by fellow citizens?
+SQ1: How is digital vigilantism in Russia informed by historically situated practices of outsourced, crowdsourced, and volunteered citizen-led justice, as well as denouncing, shaming, and moralising of citizens by fellow citizens?

-- SQ2: How is DV framed and rendered meaningful by state-owned and independent Russian media?
+SQ2: How is digital vigilantism framed and rendered meaningful by state-owned and independent Russian media?

-- SQ3: What are the drivers of emergence and decay of DV-themed initiatives in the Russian context?
+SQ3: What are the drivers of emergence and decay of digital vigilantism initiatives in the Russian context?